NuxiiGit/paste/README.md

-# word-host
+# Paste

-`word-host` is a simple text hosting service written in vanilla JavaScript.
+`paste` is a simple client-side text hosting application written in vanilla JavaScript.